Dash/openhab-addons/bundles/org.openhab.binding.connectedcar/README.md

 # BRANCH INFO
-[This branch/repo(https://github.com/Dash/openhab-addons) has been forked from https://github.com/wrosenauer/openhab-addons who seems to have gone quiet, I'm not the maintainer of this project, nor have any idea what I'm doing!
+[This branch/repo](https://github.com/Dash/openhab-addons) has been forked from https://github.com/wrosenauer/openhab-addons who seems to have gone quiet, I'm not the maintainer of this project, nor have any idea what I'm doing!
+Though I have fixed a few VW things.

 # ConnectedCar Binding